American Elm neighbors frustrated by lack of communication about homicide, safety

 John Ludwig grew up in the area near American Elm and has owned Carl's Pizza, at 3800 W. 38th Ave., less than half a mile from American Elm, for almost 47 years.

 Ludwig has not heard anything from police or received any guidance about the incident at his neighboring restaurant.
-He wishes they had more details and said the incident feels "eerie," especially since he doesn't know if the suspect is still on the loose.
+He wishes they had more details, saying the incident feels "eerie," especially since he doesn't know if the suspect is still on the loose.

 "I'm feeling kind of left out," Ludwig said.
 "We'd like to know what's going on because my crew is jittery about it, especially if you're here at night."